-- the wheel track of the drive wheels must be checked and readjusted if necessary (see Chapter 21.2). - the caster wheel axles must be readjusted (see Chapter22.4). - the brakes must be readjusted (see Chapter 25).
+- the caster wheel axles must be readjusted (see Chapter 22.4). - the brakes must be readjusted (see Chapter 25).

 Extreme settings such as drive wheels mounted far to the front are only permitted for experienced wheelchair users who are able to actively shift their weight forwards during operation.